thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 elevation map.
 We will assign an elevation value to each cell, based on the distance to the nearest cells with a different color/value, i.e. 0 = white, 1 = black.
 For white cells, the search stops with the first black cell found and vice versa.
-The meaning of “nearest” will be not entirely precise (though more than sufficient) since we will restrict our searches to 45-degree angles.
+The meaning of "nearest" will be not entirely precise (though more than sufficient) since we will restrict our searches to 45-degree angles.
 In other words, the search proceeds outwards from the current cell in 8 directions, and as with our prior graph analysis, is taking into account the toroidal nature